DeveloperC286/unreferenced_files/README.md

 | --print-full-path | Output the full path of each unreferenced file, instead of the relative path. |
 | --assert-no-unreferenced-files | Return a nonzero exit code if there are any unreferenced files. |

-### Usage - Example
+### Example
 For an example Java project with tests referencing files inside `src/test/resources/` where the tests are calling the files by name e.g.

 ```java
 @Test